jeffreyalles/jeffreyalles/README.md

 ### Hi there 👋

 I'm Jeff.
-I build and maintain scalable WordPress-based sites.
-Lately I've been extremely into Ansible.
-I'm passionate about automation, privacy, and encryption.
+I work with WordPress a lot.
 In a prior life I worked in the non-profit and space communities.
-I hold a degree in Aeronautical Science from Embry-Riddle Aeronautical University.
+I hold a degree in Aeronautical Science.

 <!--
 **jeffreyalles/jeffreyalles** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.